-Allium, known for its pungent aroma, includes more than 500 species, including the familiar onion, garlic, chives and a variety of beautiful flowering plants.
+Allium, known for its pungent aroma, includes more than 500 species, including the familiar onion, garlic, chives, and a variety of beautiful flowering plants.
 Pollinators love the hardy, long-lasting plants, but deer and other critters usually leave them alone.
 If ornamental alliums are so practical and attractive, how could there be any problems with ornamental alliums in the garden?
 Read on to learn more.

 Are Alliums Invasive?

+Not all allium varieties are well-behaved.
+Some become weeds that are nearly impossible to get rid of, especially in mild climates.
+The bad news is that dormant bulbs can remain in the soil for up to six years.
+The biggest offenders are wild allium (Allium ursinum), wild garlic (Allium vineale), and three-cornered leek (Allium triquetrum).
+All three spread like wildfire, quickly choking out gentler plants that you try to establish in your garden.
 There’s really no easy answer when it comes to controlling allium plants.
 Be patient and persistent, as it will probably require several go-rounds.
 Oregon State University says to expect the process to take a minimum of three or four years, and maybe even more.

 Controlling Allium Plants in the Garden